dascritch/cpu-audio/FAQ.md

 The player is ugly
 ------------------

-Yes !
+I agree.
 It is only a proof of concept and I'm only a coder. **That why version 7 sports a theme system.** I'm sure someone will do a very better looking one than mine !

 If you wish to participate to this project, please have a look to [CONTRIBUTING.md](CONTRIBUTING.md).